IndrajeetPatil/awesome-r-pkgtools/README.md

 Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

-# Swiss Army knives
+# Swiss army knives

-These package contain tools that are useful across all stages of package development, from the beginning to the end.
+Tools (including their hard dependencies) useful across all stages of package development.

 -   `{devtools}`: <https://devtools.r-lib.org/>